 Figure 6.9-1.
 The cover of the original French and English version of Opération Lune on DVD.

 The German edition of Opération Lune is available as pay-per-view on Youtube (Figure 6.9-2).

 Figure 6.9-2.
 The German edition of Opération Lune by William Karel.

 Karel's Dark Side of the Moon was originally a single, 52-minute fake documentary intended to test the gullibility of viewers and play with their sense of reality until the end, when the trick is revealed, but it soon found its way onto the Internet, where it was cut into shorter segments, which were presented out of context and often without including the explanation at the end.
-Accordingly, it is often cited as evidence by Moon hoax theorists, thus proving Karel’s point about gullibility, albeit in an unintended way.
+Accordingly, it is often cited as evidence by Moon hoax theorists, thus proving, albeit in an unintended way, Karel’s point about gullibility and the excessive authoritativeness we grant to celebrities.

 The mockumentary actually contains several hints to its true nature: for example, if one listens carefully to what Aldrin, Kissinger and Rumsfeld say, it becomes evident that their words are being taken out of context; many of the historical events mentioned are blatantly wrong or false; and several of the names of the interviewees are lifted from famous movies, such as Jack Torrance (from Shining), David Bowman (from 2001: A Space Odyssey, Figure 6.9-3), Ambrose Chapel from Hitchcock's The Man Who Knew Too Much, Eve Kendall and George Kaplan (both from North by Northwest).

 Figure 6.9-3.
 A still from William Karel’s Opération Lune (Dark Side of the Moon) (Arte TV, 2002).

 The end credits also include the outtakes and bloopers made by the famous people interviewed and turned into improvised actors by Karel, who ask the director whether they has been believable.